By David Green, U.S. Sustainability Alliance, November 3, 2018

 This helps to reduce farm waste management costs and methane emissions into the atmosphere.

 The rendering industry is one of the oldest recycling industries around.
-In the United States the National Renderers Association (NRA) was set up in 1933 and today its members collect 56 billion pounds of raw materials a year, helping to divert animal by-products (bones, fats, feathers and scraps not suitable for human consumption) from landfill and turn them into oils, fats and proteins.
+In the United States the North American Renderers Association (NARA) was set up in 1933 and today its members collect 56 billion pounds of raw materials a year, helping to divert animal by-products (bones, fats, feathers and scraps not suitable for human consumption) from landfill and turn them into oils, fats and proteins.

 When it comes to waste, collaboration is key – particularly when you consider the huge challenge facing the food industry today: to feed a growing world population.
 Increasing production is not enough to achieve food security.
 We also need to save, preserve and recycle the food we already have.
 And that requires awareness, education and action right across the supply chain.